-FLUSHING THE FUEL LINES:
+FLUSHING YOUR FUEL LINE:

-During fuel line installation, be careful to avoid introducing any dirt particles that could enter the fuel inlet and prevent the needle and seat from seating resulting in carburetor flooding, malfunctioning, and/or possible engine fire.
-In all cases where the fuel line has been cut, it is essential that it be cleaned to prevent contamination from entering your new carburetor.
-The fuel line must be flushed of rust, dirt, and other debris.
+During fuel line installation, be careful to avoid introducing any dirt particles which could enter the fuel inlet and jam open the needle and seat resulting in the carburetor flooding, malfunctioning and/or possible engine fire.
+To prevent contamination from entering your new carburetor, the fuel line must be flushed of rust, dirt and other debris.